-Table 5.3 Typical Logs Supporting Gem Sessions
+Table 3 Typical Logs Supporting Gem Sessions

-Typical Name GemStone Process pgsvrmain27819 node 2.log Page server on node2 that the repository monitor uses to create and access its shared page cache on node2 startshrpcmon27820 node 2.log Shared page cache monitor on node 2 pgsvrmain12397 node 1.log Page server on node1 that the Gem session process uses to access the repository extents on node1
+Typical Name GemStone Process gemnetobject27853 node 2.log Gem session process on node2 (serves an RPC session) pgsvrmain27819 node 2.log Page server on node 2 that the repository moni- tor uses to create and access its shared page cache on node 2 startshrpcmon27820 node 2.log Shared page cache monitor on node 2 pgsvrmain12397 node 1.log Page server on node1 that the Gem session pro- cess uses to access the repository extents on node1

 If a process shuts down normally, the log file may be automatically removed.
-(See Table 5.2 on page 151 for specific behavior by process type.)
+(See Table 2 on page 115 for specific behavior by process type.)
 Log files are never deleted if the process shuts down abnormally.
 This way, the log files that remain may provide helpful diagnostic information.

-If you want to retain the log even when a Gem session process exits normally, edit the scripts according to the instructions in Table 5.2 on page 151.
+If you want to retain the log even when a Gem session process exits normally, edit the scripts according to the instructions in Table 2 on page 115.
 If the NetLDI on the client node has a separate \$GEMSTONE directory, edit the appropriate scripts in the client's installation directory.